ESMValGroup/ESMValTool_Tutorial/_episodes/01-introduction.md

 ## How does ESMValTool work

 The figure below shows the different components of ESMValTool.
-Most of the work is done in the 'core', which performs a number of preprocessor steps.
+Some of the most important work is done in the 'core', which performs a number of preprocessor steps.
 Outside of the core we have some configuration files that specify things like *where to find the CMIP data*.
 The most important file however, is the *recipe* that specifies which preprocessor functions need to be applied to what data.
 The recipe also points to a diagnostic script that is executed after the preprocessor and performs a more specific analysis on the preprocessed data.

 ![figure showing ESMValTool architecture]({{ page.root }}/fig/esmvaltool_architecture.png)